xicodomingues/francinette/README.md

 ## Runnning:

 If you are on a root of a project, francinette should be able to tell which project it is and execute the corresponding tests.

 ```
-in: /C00 $> francinette
+in: /C00 $> francinette               # This will execute the tests for C00

+in: /libft $> francinette             # This will execute the tests for libft
 ```

+The name of the folder is not important.
+What is important is that you should have a `Makefile` that contains the value 'libft' somewhere inside.
+If there is no `Makefile` `francinette` will not know what project to execute.

 You can also use the shorter version of the command: `paco`

-In the case above, francinette should run the tests in C00.

-You can also use francinette to evaluate a project from GitHub.
+You can also use francinette to evaluate a project directly from a git repository link.

 ```
-$> francinette git@repository.42.com/intra-uuid-8e9b82a1-59b4-43cd-ah34-639a79beeb5f-391f552
+$> francinette git@repository.42.com/intra-uuid-391f552
                              v
                   git url to clone the project from
 ```